The Apostolic Church Nigeria

-The Apostolic Church Nigeria is a Pentecostal Christian denomination in Nigeria with its national headquarters at Olorunda Ketu, Lagos and international headquarters in Penygroes, UK.
+The Apostolic Church Nigeria is a Pentecostal Christian denomination in Nigeria with its national headquarters in Lagos and international headquarters in Penygroes, UK.

 History

 The church has its origins in the founding of a prayer group called "Precious Stone" in Ijebu Ode by the Anglican leader Joseph Shadare in 1918.
-In 1922, the church left the Anglican Church.
-The church joined the Apostolic Church in 1931.
+In 1922, the group left the Anglican Church.
+The group joined the Apostolic Church in 1931.
 In 1938, the denomination counted 120 churches in Nigeria.

-In 2011, the denomination inaugurated a 10,000-seat temple called National Temple in Lagos.
+In 2011, the denomination inaugurated a 100,000 seat temple called National Temple in Lagos.

 In 2018, the church had 4.5 million members in Nigeria.

 Doctrine and belief

 The Apostolic Church Nigeria is built on a fundamental doctrinal belief based on the Holy Scriptures.
-Its theological beliefs are summarised in its confession of faith, known as the Tenets, which read as follows:
+Its theological beliefs are summarised in its confession of faith, known as the Tenets.